-Q19 Is it safe in Bali? top
+Q19 Is it safe in Bali?

 Bali is attracting tourists in record numbers however, at times the Australian Government gives out warnings against travel to Indonesia.
-As well as this, Bad news stories from Bali are sensationalised in the Australian media, and good news stories rarely see the light of day.
+As well as this, bad news stories from Bali are sensationalised in the Australian media, and good news stories rarely see the light of day.
 Drink lots of water, be careful about what you eat, apply lots of common sense along with sunscreen and mosquito repellent, relax and enjoy Bali.

-Q20 What is the weather like in Bali? top
+Q20 What is the weather like in Bali?

 Bali is eight degrees south of the equator and has a typical tropical climate with Wet and Dry Seasons.
 Generally is it warm and there is very little change in the average temperatures across the year.
 When considering Bali weather and climate, the dry season from June to October is the best time of year to travel with clear skies and lovely warm temperatures.
 If however you come during the Wet Season which runs from November to March you are in for some warm wet fun.
 The coastal areas have high humidity during the Wet Season, and along with the slightly higher temperatures means that you will feel sticky and hot and will want to jump back into the pool.
 A short deluge in the morning can turn a road into a river.
 The water however goes as quickly as it arrives and is usually gone by the afternoon; a nuisance rather than a danger.
 Staying at this time of year you may find yourself wading ankle-deep through water to get to the taxi, and the beach may simply be out of the question as it becomes awash with debris brought down by the rivers.
 Raincoats and umbrellas are semi-useful, and you can expect to get wet if you go out, best to just linger longer at the coffee shop until the rain stops.
 After the downpour the skies can clear quickly, and it is “another beautiful day in paradise”.
 The end of the wet season is marked by the Nyepi celebration where monsters parade the streets, which is worth seeing at least once in a life time.
 The date varies for this, but usually mid to the end of March.